BowlerHatLLC/dts2as/README.md

 	Specify the directory where Apache FlexJS is located.
 Defaults to `FLEX_HOME` environment variable, if available.

+* `--moduleMetadata`

+	Adds `[JSModule]` metadata to CommonJS modules.
+If a module is used in code, Apache FlexJS will automatically require it.

 * `-e SYMBOL` or `--exclude SYMBOL`

 	Specify the fully-qualified name of a symbol to exclude when emitting ActionScript.